Isaki fish nitsuke recipe:Braised chicken grunt in soy sauce

 There are several tricks to making Nitsuke delicious.

-Add the fish, both blue and white, to the boiling broth.
+③Place the fish in the boiling broth.
 This is to coagulate the proteins on the surface of the fish through heat denaturation and prevent the internal flavor from leaking out.

 What kind of food is Isaki(chicken grunt) ⁇